General Ledger: Explore Meaning, Types, Classification, Process and Examples

 What is a General Ledger account?

-A general ledger account (GL account) is a fundamental element of a company's general ledger.
-It records every transaction related to its specific accounting category, encompassing assets, liabilities, equity, revenues, expenses, gains, and losses.
+A general ledger account (GL account) is a key element within the general ledger that captures all financial transactions specific to that account.
+It tracks entries related to core accounting categories such as assets, liabilities, equity, revenue, expenses, gains, and losses.

 Types of general ledger